netdata/netdata/docs/cloud/visualize/interact-new-charts.md

-Have a look at the can see the overall look and feel of the charts for both with a composite chart from the [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md) and a simple chart from the single node view:
+Have a look at the can see the overall look and feel of the charts for both with a composite chart from the [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md) and a simple chart from the Single Node tab:

 <img width="678" alt="image" src="https://user-images.githubusercontent.com/43294513/220913360-f3f2ac06-b715-4e99-a933-f3bcb776636f.png"/>